EAD-CS-GROUP2/MSC_EAD_CS/README.md

 * Or else Copy the `target/FMS.war` to the installed `apache-tomcat-7.x.x/webapps` folder & start the tomcat by running
   * `./bin/startup.sh`

+* Running the Vessel Simulator: open the Colombo Rider project in Eclipse IDE and run the `ColomboRider.java` - Location updates will be sent to the webapp in background.

 ##Demonstration
 * Test backoffice staff user will be created- username: staff1@msc.ship | password: 123
-* The vessel coordinates updating is mocked through an application which uses the `/ajax/updateVesselLocation` web service API call.
+* The vessel coordinates updating is mocked through an application that mentioned earlier (Colombo Rider) which uses the `/ajax/updateVesselLocation` web service API call.
 * System Log file location: `User-Home/fms.log`